China assures Russia it remains ‘impartial’ on Ukraine war after attending Saudi peace talks | KRDO

 Beijing’s reputation in Europe has been significantly damaged by its support of Russia.

-China’s special envoy on Eurasian Affairs Li Hui, who led the delegation, “had extensive contact and communication with all parties on the political settlement of the Ukraine crisis… listened to all sides’ opinions and proposals, and further consolidated international consensus,” China’s foreign ministry told Reuters in a statement Monday.
-CNN has reached out to the ministry for comment.
+China’s special envoy on Eurasian Affairs Li Hui, who led the delegation, “had extensive contact and communication with all parties on the political settlement of the Ukraine crisis … listened to all sides’ opinions and proposals, and further consolidated international consensus,” China’s foreign ministry said in a statement to CNN.

 China’s participation in the talks did not appear to alter its own stance on the conflict, however.

-Beijing would continue to strengthen dialogue based on its 12-point position on a political settlement to the crisis, the ministry said following the talks, according to Reuters.
+Beijing would continue to strengthen dialogue based on its 12-point position on a political settlement to the crisis, the ministry said in their statement.

 That proposal, which Beijing put forward earlier this year, calls for peace talks to end the conflict.
 But it departs significantly from Ukraine’s own vision for peace in that it urges a ceasefire without also calling for the withdrawal of Russian troops – an outcome critics say would help Moscow consolidate its illegal wartime gains.